thejbsmith/simple_blog/README.md

 TimeZones
 You will need to set the time zone of your application.
 This can be set in your application.rb with the line: config.time_zone = 'Central Time (US & Canada)'

+Blog Posts and Blog Categories have CanCan support.
+If CanCan is available in your application, then SimpleBlog checks if the user can manage either SimpleBlog::Category or SimpleBlog::Post

 ## Maybe ask if user is using ActiveAdmin